leswright1977/RPi-BA63/README.md

 All the Python code is in src/ containing demos that: Display Text, Display the time, Scroll text and so on.
-Code is well commented but refer to the BA63 manual for esape codes etc.
+Code is well commented but refer to the BA63 manual for escape codes etc.